premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-If the SQL Azure database will reach the max size, data read or fetch operations will still work on it but create, insert or update operations will stop with it.
-You can choose to drop, delete or truncate the data in this condition.
+If the SQL Azure database will reach the max size, data read or fetch operations will still work on it but create, insert, or update operations will stop with it.
+You can choose to drop, delete, or truncate the data in this condition.

 </blockquote>